UF-CNT5106C-P2PFilesharing/torgator/README.md

 22. Makefile - to compile and run the project.

 ## How to compile
+Please log in to any of the UFL linux machines to start with.

 Run make command to compile the code
 Steps:
 1. make clean
 2. make StartRemotePeers.class